 U.S. Rep. Gus Bilirakis, R-Palm Harbor

-"At a time when our country faces great uncertainty, one thing has remained constant --
+"At a time when our country faces great uncertainty, one thing has remained constant --the men and women who stand on the front line to defend the freedoms and values upon which this great country was built.

 "Today, we have a new generation of veterans, who face different challenges and obstacles than their counterparts of years past.
 Nearly a quarter million brave men and women living in the Tampa Bay area have served in our armed forces, and it is our responsibility to ensure they have increased access to the educational and health benefits they earned in service to our country.